leannejdong/circuitdebug/README.md

-# circuitdebug (on going)
+# circuitdebug (ongoing)

-The purpose of this repo is to
+As a companian of [autocircuit](https://github.com/leannejdong/autocircuit), the purpose of this repo is to

 * Refactor the [CircuitMath C project](https://github.com/edymil/CircuitMath) into C++